 -

-Today’s hangout will be with a former classmate who I share a passion for writing with.
-He loves writing about politics and justice.
+Today’s hang out will be with a former classmate I share a passion for writing with.
+He enjoys writing about politics and justice.
 Please welcome Chidiebere Okoroji from Imo State, Nigeria.
-If you follow my blog you might have seen his poems.
-So in this post, I’ll ask him some questions about his private life…
+If you follow my blog, you might have seen his poems.
+In this post, I’ll ask him some questions about his private life and…

 -